nimamasoumi/LLM-Video-Gen/README.md

 ## What I learned using this text-to-video method?
 <ol>
-<li>The method generates certain poses better than other e.g. horse galloping or running toward the camera angle.</li>
+<li>The certain poses are better illustrated e.g. horse galloping or running toward the camera angle.</li>
 <li>The generation of complex poses usually fail e.g. an animal slowly turns the head from left to right.</li>
 <li>Generated videos of human are not realistic e.g. I tried Elon Musk and it did not go well. </li>
 <li>Results are usually a close-up and focused to the described subjects, and the background is missing. </li>